-SKF Code of Conduct for suppliers and sub-contractors (SKF Supplier C of C) mirrors the SKF Code of conduct and is part of SKF's general terms and conditions of purchase.
+SKF Code of Conduct for Suppliers and Sub-contractors mirrors the SKF Code of Conduct and is part of SKF's general terms and conditions of purchase.
 SKF communicates its ethical requirements in various ways including at supplier conferences, via the supplier web-portal, during supplier Code of Conduct audits and as a normal part of the supplier development process.